Cloud Data Warehouse Migration 101: Expert Tips

 “It’s key to understand data and data relationships, but so is data governance and data management,” says CIO Martin Davis.
 “Unless you understand all of these things, you will end up with issues and problems that will cause rework.”

 And once data is in the cloud data warehouse, security, risk, and compliance are critical.
 This can bring to the foreground people, skills, and culture.
-In many cases, a culture change is also essential for success.
+In many cases, a culture change is also essential for success, which makes a data culture so important.
 A new data environment introduces new responsibilities.
 How will your team train and transition people to make your cloud data warehouse successful?

 Hinchcliffe says it is important to define a policy with filters that remove: